Breush/lava/whats-next.md

 - Window -> Remove everything not used
 - (?)
 Remove String class
 - (?)
 Remove Utf class
-- Replace threading with std::thread
+- Replace threading with std::thread/std::mutex

 ### Crater

 - Everything's left!
-- Keyboard events
+- Switch to Wayland!
+- Have a way to access keyboard/mouse state (isKeyPressed)

 ### Magma